sso66/eagletonlabs-browserify-node-js/src/websockets/README.md

 >
 > Websockets allow a browser to send messages to a server and receives event-driven
 > responses with having to poll the server for a reply
+#### Impact:
+> For now, WebSockets are teh number one solution for building real-time applications:
+> online games, instant messagers, tracking apps, and so on.
+This guide explains how
+> WebSockets operate and shows how we can build WebSocket application in Node.js.

+### Network sockets vs Websockets